The Road to 270: Massachusetts

 From the time the Constitution officially took effect in 1789 through the election of 1820, Massachusetts was a Federalist state.
 The war had pushed farmers and fishermen into manufacturing and the textile, coal, steel, and railroad industries became the new dominant sectors.
 The ensuing wars between Britain and France also gave American traders access to more markets than their European competitors.
 This led to a new merchant class in Massachusetts, further boosted the country's manufacturing industry, and helped spark the American Industrial Revolution.

 Given that the Federalist Party advocated for a strong federal government to champion manufacturing and commercial interests, it’s unsurprising that the party dominated here during these early decades.
-The party’s nominee won five of the first six partisan presidential elections1 through 1816.
+The party’s nominee won five of the first six partisan presidential elections1 1This does not include the non-partisan elections of George Washington in 1789 and 1792. through 1816.

 Even after the Federalist Party’s collapse, Massachusetts continued to vote for the candidates popular in New England who aligned with their positions on Federal power, trade, and slavery.
 As the country polarized around slavery, Massachusetts voted consistently against the pro-slavery Democratic Party.
 From the party’s inception in 1828 through the Civil War, Massachusetts did not once vote for the party’s nominee.